4th Security Force Assistance Brigade

 The 4th Security Force Assistance Brigade (4th SFAB) is a Security Force Assistance Brigade of the United States Army.
 It is based in Fort Carson, Colorado, under the Security Force Assistance Command.
 4th SFAB is aligned with EUCOM.

+Army officials have told the press that the 4th and 54th SFABs will be deactivated, with no timeline announced, freeing up seasoned soldiers for duty in traditional line units, leaving the Army with four operational SFABs.

 Formation

 The 4th Brigade was established on 29 April 2020.

 According to the United States Army, Security Force Assistance Brigades are the dedicated conventional organisations for conducting security force assistance around the world.
 Each brigade will have a regional focus and its capabilities would enable it to perform with minimal cultural and regional orientation.

 Composition

 Each Security Force Assistance Brigade consists of about 800 senior and non-commissioned officers.

-As of 23 Sep 2022 4th SFAB was composed of "2 infantry battalions, 1 calvary squadron, an artillery battalion, an engineer battalion, and a logistics battalion".
+As of 23 Sep 2022 4th SFAB was composed of "2 infantry battalions, 1 cavalry squadron, an artillery battalion, an engineer battalion, and a logistics battalion".
 4th SFAB had up to 20 Advisor Teams at EUCOM, but the total fluctuates as teams roll on and off their missions; at any given time one third of the SFAB is resetting, one third is in unit training, and one third is on-mission at EUCOM.